2010 United Kingdom general election: Main parties

 The prospect of a coalition or minority government was being considered well before polling day.
 Gordon Brown made comments about the possibility of a coalition in January 2010.
 In 2009, it was reported that senior civil servants were to meet with the Liberal Democrats to discuss their policies, an indication of how seriously the prospect of a hung parliament was being taken.
-Nick Clegg and Menzies Campbell had continued the position of Charles Kennedy of not being prepared to form a coalition with either main party and of voting against any Queen's Speech unless there was an unambiguous commitment in it to introduce proportional representation.